 - The Meadow Pathway- for pupils who have Profound and Multiple Learning Difficulties (PMLD).
 Pupils work below P4, or Shenstone Stepping Stone 3.
 The children have full access to the curriculum content; however, they are not engaged in subject specific learning.
 Pupils typically communicate using objects of reference, vocalisations and/or gesture, and learn through a sensory curriculum.

 Shenstone School is one school based across three sites; one in Sidcup, one in Crayford and one in Belvedere.
-For the academic year 2022-2023, Shenstone School is welcoming its first year 7 class group.
-We will then introduce a new secondary year group every year.
+For the academic year 2023-2024, Shenstone School has a year 7 and year 8 Key Stage 3 group at its temporary Belvedere site while we wait for the completion of the new permanent build.
+We will be introducing a new secondary year group every year.
 By 2029-2030, Shenstone will be able to accommodate children aged 3 -19 across our three school sites.

 Pupils may also have other disabilities such as physical disabilities, hearing and visual impairment or emotional difficulties; these will be subsidiary to difficulties arising from their learning difficulty.
 Over 60% of students at Shenstone have an additional diagnosis of Autistic Spectrum Disorder (ASD).